jacoknapp/EternalVows/README.md

 # Eternal Vows -- Wedding Website

 Eternal Vows is a customizable, self‑hosted wedding website template for sharing all of your event information in one place.
-Configure names, date, location, story, schedule, venue details (with map), registry links, FAQs, and optional photo‑sharing links via a simple JSON file—no rebuild required.
+Configure names, date, location, story, schedule, venue details (with map), registry links, FAQs, and optional photo‑sharing links via a simple YAML file—no rebuild required.
+JSON is also supported.
 A lightweight Node + Express server powers a dynamic background slideshow that auto‑refreshes as you add images.
 Run locally with Node or deploy easily with Docker/Compose.

 ## Features
 - Clean, modern single-page design with elegant typography